EspacioTeam/write-ups/2016/sunshine/Randy/README.md

-By running binary we can see strange symbols at debug info and they actually change every launch
+By running [binary](./randy_noflag) we can see strange symbols at debug info and they actually change every launch
 >./randy_noflag
+>
 >Welcome to Randy's TinyPoker!
 DebugInfo: g�[
+>
 >We've dealt you your hand face down, please enter it:

 Ok, let's dive into the binary.
-We can see that that string was changed its from:
+We can see that the string changed its from:
 >Welcome to Randy's TinyPoker!
 DebugInfo: AAAA

-It adds to each byte of the string (at "AAAA") corresponding byte from received random string:
+Code below adds to each byte of the substring "AAAA" corresponding byte from received random int:
 ![Debug](./debug_fixes.png)

-It's quite big piece of code, but actually its logic is as simple as this pseudocode:
+It's quite big piece of code, but here we can see repeating blocks of opcodes.
+So logic can be rewrited in loop and it is as simple as this pseudocode:
 ```python
 r = rand()
 s = "Welcome to Randy's TinyPoker!
 DebugInfo: AAAA"